WoyramA/Crowdfunding-ETL/README.md

 ### Deliverable 3
 Deliverable 3 being an ERD Diagram, a Schema and backers file.
-#### ERD Diagram
+#### ERD
-An ERD diagram between the four tables for the campaign, category, subcategory, contacts and the backers table was created. https://github.com/WoyramA/Crowdfunding-ETL/blob/main/crowdfunding_db_relationships.png.png
+A relationship diagram between the four tables for the campaign, category, subcategory, contacts and the backers table was created. https://github.com/WoyramA/Crowdfunding-ETL/blob/main/crowdfunding_db_relationships.png.png

 ### Schema